anasstouaticoder/magento2-module-sitemapremoveitem/README.md

 ## Specifications

-This plugin gives the administrators the possibility to ignore urls from being added to Sitemap.
+This plugin gives the administrators the ability to clean Sitemap from unwanted URLS rows.

 ## Usage
+In Back Office, go to Store => Configuration => ATOUATI TOOLS => General => URLs to remove from Sitemap.

+Add unwanted uri to the table and save.
+Make sure to select URI Match Type that you needed: Contains removes one or more,  equals removes one row).
+- use case 1: URI => women/tops-women URI Match Type => Contains
+- use case 2: URI => men/bottoms-men/pants-men.html URI Match Type => Equals
 ## License

 [MIT](https://opensource.org/licenses/MIT)